godotengine/godot-docs/classes/class_string.rst

 - :ref:`String<class_string>`  **strip_edges**  **(** **)**

-Return a copy of the string stripped of any non-printable character at the begining and the end.
+Return a copy of the string stripped of any non-printable character at the beginning and the end.

 .. _class_String_substr: